Monster Energy Balls are my kids’ favorite snack made with peanut butter, oats, mini M&M’s, and chocolate chips.

 Instructions

-• Use a 1-tablespoon measuring spoon or 1-1/2 tablespoon cookie scoop to portion out the dough and tightly roll into balls (see note 3).
-Once rolled, place in the fridge (on a parchment paper-lined plate or tray so they don’t stick) to firm up for about 30 mins to an hour, then transfer to an airtight container.
+• Use a 1-tablespoon measuring spoon or a 1-1/2 tablespoon cookie scoop to portion the dough.
+Tightly roll into balls (see note 2).
+Place the rolled balls on a parchment-lined plate or tray and refrigerate for 30 minutes to 1 hour, or until firm.
+Transfer to an airtight container.

 Final step!
 Please let us know how it was by leaving a review.